 - Favorite Murals: “I love you so much” (see South Congress), “I hate you so much” (parody, explore Rainey), Greetings from Austin (nearby original Torchy’s truck & Gourdough’s donuts), “Hi, How are you” (see UT Campus), and “You’re my butter half” (not near much).

-- HOPE Outdoor Gallery (11th & Baylor St): Definitely worth a visit.
+- HOPE Outdoor Gallery (11th & Baylor St): My sister and I visited this almost right when I first moved to Austin, it is definitely worth a visit.
 Bring your tennis shoes to climb to the top for a great view of downtown.
 You can also bring your own spray can and paint your own creation!

-Perfectly situated along the Colorado river, Austin offers numerous outdoor activities on and off the water:
+OUTDOORS – perfectly situated along the colorado river, austin offers numerous outdoor activities on and off the water.

 - Mount Bonnell and Mayfield Park – Gorgeous views of downtown ATX and the CO River (or, as locals call it “Lake Austin”).
 I recommend going at sunset, see pictures below taken during the day.
 Mayfield Park, situated right next to Mount Bonnell, is a quaint park with peacocks!